DanielShermanSchool/MotoReMinder/README.md

 # MotoReMinder

-MotoReMinder is a universal application that will remind automobile owners when various maintenance intervals are passed based on mileage driven.
+### MotoReMinder is a universal application that will remind automobile owners when various maintenance intervals are passed based on mileage driven.
 If the user has access to a Bluetooth enabled OBD-II scanner and their car supports it, the mileage on the car will be automatically updated in the background and push-notifications will be sent to their device to remind them of the intervals coming up.

-To Build: with the flutter SDK installed, clone repo into VSCode or other IDE, choose what virtual device to build onto, and run the default build.
-(MORE INFORMATION TO BE GIVEN AS NEEDED)

-To Run as User:
+### Have a car and want to keep track?
-* If on Windows: download windows release, extract to foler, run .exe file
+* Windows: download windows release, extract to foler, run .exe file
-* If on android: download APK release, install APK
+* Android: download APK release, install APK
 * If on anything else: we have a local web-app build available.
 Download the web release and run a local server within the folder downloaded.
 For reference: https://docs.flutter.dev/deployment/web#building-the-app-for-release

+To Build: with the flutter SDK installed, clone repo into VSCode or other IDE, choose what virtual device to build onto, and run the default build.
+(MORE INFORMATION TO BE GIVEN AS NEEDED)

 To give feedback to founding developers: email us at motoreminder@gmail.com with FEEDBACK as the first word in the subject line.